 - Learoyd DL, Gosnell J, Elston MS, et al.: Experience of prophylactic thyroidectomy in multiple endocrine neoplasia type 2A kindreds with RET codon 804 mutations.
 Clin Endocrinol (Oxf) 63 (6): 636-41, 2005.
 [PUBMED Abstract]

 - Guillem JG, Wood WC, Moley JF, et al.: ASCO/SSO review of current role of risk-reducing surgery in common hereditary cancer syndromes.
 J Clin Oncol 24 (28): 4642-60, 2006.
 [PUBMED Abstract]

-- National Comprehensive Cancer Network.: NCCN Clinical Practice Guidelines in Oncology: Thyroid Carcinoma.
+- National Comprehensive Cancer Network: NCCN Clinical Practice Guidelines in Oncology: Thyroid Carcinoma.
 Version 1.2011.
 Rockledge, Pa: National Comprehensive Cancer Network, 2011.
 Available online with free subscription.
-Last accessed January 29, 2014.
+Last accessed October 29, 2014.

 - Lallier M, St-Vil D, Giroux M, et al.: Prophylactic thyroidectomy for medullary thyroid carcinoma in gene carriers of MEN2 syndrome.
 J Pediatr Surg 33 (6): 846-8, 1998.
 [PUBMED Abstract]

 - Dralle H, Gimm O, Simon D, et al.: Prophylactic thyroidectomy in 75 children and adolescents with hereditary medullary thyroid carcinoma: German and Austrian experience.
 World J Surg 22 (7): 744-50; discussion 750-1, 1998.
 [PUBMED Abstract]